vEnhance/1802/r23.typ

 This handout (and any other DLC's I write) are posted at
 #url("https://web.evanchen.cc/1802.html").

+- Course evaluations are available at #url("https://registrar.mit.edu/subjectevaluation") and will be open until Monday, December 16 at 9AM.
+- Tue/Wed will be review for final; Wed is the last day of class.
+  Practice problems out soon™.

 = Curl

 This is the final red arrow in the poster #url("https://web.evanchen.cc/textbooks/poster-stokes.pdf").